Contents

 - Most crypto wallets add the optimal transaction fees to the amount of transfer.
 If your app supports it, you can increase the fee so your transaction gets processed faster on the blockchain.
 It can be necessary if the merchant puts a timer on a transfer, to prevent price slippage.

 - Some blockchain networks process transfers slower than others.
-Sending an ERC-20 token on the base Ethereum layer can take a few minutes while Bitcoin transactions take up to an hour to be considered completed.
+Sending an ERC-20 token on the base layer can take a few minutes while Bitcoin transactions take up to an hour to be considered completed.
 L2s and alternative networks speed things up but not all of them are widely supported on the merchants’ side.

 Alternatives: Crypto Debit Cards and Apps